Altua/docs/policies/isms-scope.md

 - Interfaces and dependencies with third parties
 - In-scope assets, systems, locations, departments, and personnel
 - Scope exclusions and shared responsibility boundaries

+## Description of services

+Grunt AS provides `grunt.pro`, a software product and supporting service for professionals who create, update, and maintain PowerPoint presentations and data visualizations.

+The core service is the Grunt PowerPoint add-in.
+The add-in runs in Microsoft PowerPoint and helps customers build, format, update, and manage data-driven slide content such as charts, visualizations, tables, and presentation layouts.

+Grunt AS also provides supporting data visualization services and online services needed to deliver and operate the product.
+These services include licensing, authentication, downloads and updates, customer administration, customer portals, APIs, support workflows, sales workflows, and related operational systems.

+The ISMS covers the people, processes, systems, suppliers, and information assets used to develop, sell, deliver, support, operate, and secure these services.

 ## In-scope activities